Supersymmetric Derived Stacks: Simplicial Super algebra

 \subsection{Super Algebra}

 This subsection covers some basic conventions about superalgebra.
 We fix $k$ a commutative ring.
-We define a super $k$-module to a be a $\mathbb{Z}_2$-graded $k$-module $M = M_0 \oplus M_1$, endowed with a parity function $|\;|$ defined by: \beq |x|= \left\{
+We define a super $k$-module (also referred to as $k$-supermodule) to a be a $\mathbb{Z}_2$-graded $k$-module $M = M_0 \oplus M_1$, endowed with a parity function $|\;|$ defined by: \beq |x|= \left\{